Birmingham, USA | July 7 - 17, 2022

 How will I complete the training?

-Volunteers will complete virtual modules at their own pace in sequence between February and May.
+Volunteers will complete virtual modules at their own pace until June.

 Can I volunteer even if I do not live in Birmingham, USA?